Multinomial distribution: Conditional concentration at large n

+In the case that all $\hat p_i$ are equal, this reduces to the concentration of entropies around the maximum entropy.

+This theorem can be shown by starting with the previous case, then taking the conditional on the constraints.

 Related distributions

 In some fields such as natural language processing, categorical and multinomial distributions are synonymous and it is common to speak of a multinomial distribution when a categorical distribution is actually meant.
-This stems from the fact that it is sometimes convenient to express the outcome of a categorical distribution as a "1-of-K" vector (a vector with one element containing a 1 and all other elements containing a 0) rather than as an integer in the range $1 \dots k$; in this form, a categorical distribution is equivalent to a multinomial distribution over a single trial.
+This stems from the fact that it is sometimes convenient to express the outcome of a categorical distribution as a "1-of-k" vector (a vector with one element containing a 1 and all other elements containing a 0) rather than as an integer in the range $1 \dots k$; in this form, a categorical distribution is equivalent to a multinomial distribution over a single trial.